KelleyS1/untitledAcid/README.md

 Open the patch "_Main_synth_control_v3".
 Follow directions within the Max MSP patch.

+More directions on operating patch can be found in the score.
+Originally configured for a Novation midi keyboard.

 -------------------------------------------------------------------------------
 This is the most recent version of the patch as of 2/24/2021.